Understanding MIME types and content sniffing

 History of the MIME types

-MIME (Multipurpose Internet Mail Extensions) types originated in the early 90s as a way to let emails carry data other than ASCII text, such as images, attachments, different character sets, and so on.
+MIME (Multipurpose Internet Mail Extensions) types originated in the early 90s as a way to let emails carry data other than ASCII text, such as images, attachments and different character sets.

 As HTTP came around, it reused these types in the form of the Content-Type header.
-I was just a baby back then, but from what I’ve read, this system did not work very well in the early days of the web: servers regularly answered with types that were either wrong or completely made up, leading to browsers having to fall back on sniffing and other heuristics to figure out the intent behind whatever data the servers spat out.
+I was just a baby back then, but from what I’ve read, this system did not work very well in the early days of the web: servers regularly answered with types that were either wrong or completely made up, forcing browsers to fall back on sniffing and other heuristics to figure out what to do with the response data.

 Over time this guesswork grew to be quite a burden, but more importantly it became a security risk.
 For example, MIME confusion attacks could be used to trick browsers to run JavaScript disguised as JSON, parse HTML disguised as an image, or accomplish cross-site scripting with mislabeled content.